 we didn’t want to be the next [INSERT GENERIC NAME] checking account.

-Headquartered in Powell, Ohio (just north of Columbus), Buckeye State Bank’s physical market area consists of the central Ohio counties of Delaware and Logan, but its Kasasa Cash and Kasasa Saver accounts are available to all Ohio residents through the Bank's online application.
+Headquartered in Powell, Ohio (just north of Columbus), Buckeye State Bank has a brick-and-mortar presence in the Ohio counties of Delaware, Logan, and Wood, but its Kasasa Cash and Kasasa Saver accounts are available to all Ohio residents through an online application.

-Buckeye State Bank has an overall heath grade of "B" at DepositAccounts.com, with a Texas Ratio of 1.61% (excellent) based on March 31, 2019 data.
-In the past year, BSB has increased its total non-brokered deposits by $9.58 million, and excellent annual growth rate of 14.76%.
+Buckeye State Bank has an overall heath grade of "A+" at DepositAccounts.com, with a Texas Ratio of 0.23% (excellent) based on June 30, 2022 data.
+In the past year, BSB has increased its total non-brokered deposits by $35.25 million, an excellent annual growth rate of 23.2%.
 Please refer to our financial overview of Buckeye State Bank (FDIC Certificate # 2286) for more details.

-The Buckeye State Bank name was introduced only five years ago, but the Bank’s history stretches back to 1885, when the Citizens Bank of DeGraff was established.
+The Buckeye State Bank name was unveiled eight years ago, but the Bank’s history stretches back to 1885, when the Citizens Bank of DeGraff was established.
 While having one of the newest names in banking in Ohio, BSB’s charter is the oldest surviving state bank charter in Ohio.
 In early 2014, Buckeye Nation Interim (a company composed of local business leaders) purchased Citizens Bank of DeGraff, rebranding as Buckeye State Bank a few months later.
+Two Ohio banks, Resolute Bank and First City Bank, were acquired in 2019 and 2022, respectively.

 In case you were wondering, the Encyclopaedia Brittanica states that the Ohio buckeye,